lstech-solutions/bsl2025.hashpass.tech/docs/AMPLIFY-API-ROUTES.md

 2. **Configure API Gateway routes:**
    - Ensure `/api/config/versions` is mapped to your Lambda function
    - Check API Gateway stage configuration
+   - Verify the route pattern matches: `/api/*` or `/api/config/versions`

-3. **Update API endpoint:**
+3. **Verify API Gateway custom domain:**
-   - If using `api.hashpass.tech`, ensure it's configured in API Gateway
+   - Check that `api.hashpass.tech` is configured in API Gateway
-   - Verify custom domain mapping
+   - Verify custom domain mapping is active
+   - Check DNS records point to API Gateway

+4. **Important**: Do NOT add redirects for `/api/*` routes in `amplify.yml`
+   - These routes should be handled by API Gateway, not Amplify Hosting
+   - Redirects in `amplify.yml` will interfere with API Gateway routing

 ### Option 3: Use Netlify or Cloudflare Pages